 I am a long-distance runner and also a sewist - I've long been disappointed by the quality and fit of exercise clothing available on the market, so I've been sewing my own for the past few years - even running seven full marathons in my own-sewn gear!
 All my digital sewing patterns have been road-tested by myself and a team of fellow fit sewists.

-My patterns are for personal use only.
+Our patterns are for personal use only.
 No commercial use of the products made from this pattern or derivations thereof is allowed.
-So feel free to make them for yourself, friends, family, etc, but you can't sell products made from my patterns.
+So feel free to make them for yourself, friends, family, etc, but you can't sell products made from these patterns.